-The City of Dahlonega, the county seat of Lumpkin County, is located in the foothills of the North Georgia mountains, approximately 70 miles north of Atlanta.
-The population of Dahlonega is estimated to be 5,000.
-Dahlonega was incorporated December 21, 1833 and was the site of the first major gold rush in the United States.
-A U.S. Branch Mint minted Half Eagle, Quarter Eagle, the Gold Dollar (72,529) and the Three Dollar Gold here between 1838 and 1861.
-The University of North Georgia, founded in 1873 in the abandoned Mint Building, was the first state-supported college in Georgia to grant a degree to a woman and is now one of six senior military colleges in the U.S. with an expanding undergraduate and graduate programs.
+Incorporated on December 21, 1833, Dahlonega was the site of the first significant gold rush in the United States.
+Between 1838 and 1861, a U.S. Branch Mint produced the Half Eagle, Quarter Eagle, Gold Dollar, and the Three Dollar Gold coins locally.
+The University of North Georgia, founded in 1873 in the abandoned mint building, was the first state-supported college in Georgia to grant a degree to a woman and is now one of six senior military colleges in the U.S. with expanding undergraduate and graduate programs.

-The City of Dahlonega was incorporated shortly after the discovery of gold in 1828 and continues to be influenced by this discovery.
-Today, tourists come to see the historic town square, learn about its colorful history, and try their hand at gold panning.
-The following section briefly describes the history of Dahlonega and how it came to be what it is today.
+Officially incorporating a few years after the discovery of gold in 1828, Dahlonega continues to be influenced by this discovery.
+Today, tourists come to shop and dine in the historic town square, learn about the city’s colorful history, try their hand at gold panning, and visit the area’s local wineries

 History of Dahlonega